willkitay/Saturnine/README.md

 # Quasar
-An iOS app that displays NASA's Astronomy Picture of the Day and all the Mars Rovers.
+An iOS app that displays NASA's Astronomy Picture of the Day and the Mars Rovers.

 * Built with SwiftUI and UIKit.
 * Uses Kingfisher for asynchronous image loading and caching.